 This work has been supported by the National Research, Innovation and Development Fund (NKFIA) of Hungary Grant No. 142634 and KKP126451.
-The authors thank Bónis Barcza for discussions and providing the QM/MM and EFP2 numbers.
+The authors thank Bónis Barcza for discussions.

 Data availability statement

 The data supporting the findings of this study are available in the supplementary material.